Capitals hold on to beat Rangers for 10th win in 11 games

-Ovechkin has 11 goals in those 11 games and leads the team with 18 this season.
-He’s seven shy of tying Marcel Dionne for fifth on the NHL career goal-scoring list.
+“If there’s a trend, we want to address it,” said Wilson, who has five points in four games since returning from a seven-game suspension.
+“The whole season is definitely just to get ready for the meaningful hockey.
+You want to win games, you want to get there and you want to build your game and feel good about it going into the playoffs.”

-The Capitals led 4-0 early in the third period on a goal by Evgeny Kuznetsov before a Rangers scoring flurry made things interesting.
-T.J.
-Oshie’s deflection goal with 8:14 left that gave him a three-point game proved crucial as it stood up as the game-winner.
+The Capitals have been outscored 40-34 in third periods this season.
+They led 4-0 on Evgeny Kuznetsov’s goal 5:15 into the third before a Rangers scoring flurry made things interesting.

+Oshie’s deflection goal with 8:14 left proved crucial, standing up as the game-winner.
 Colin Blackwell scored twice on his 28th birthday, No. 1 pick Alexis Lafrenière scored the fifth goal of his rookie season and Chris Kreider scored on the power play, cutting New York’s deficit to one with 3:52 left.

 Ilya Samsonov made a few final saves to give him 16 in his second consecutive victory.

-Kuznetsov has 12 goals in his past 10 games and Wilson four in four since returning from a seven-game suspension.
-Oshie assisted on Ovechikin’s goal and one by Wilson, and Jakub Vrana picked up his first point in five games.
+But the Capitals had to sweat it out.

+“There’s been times throughout the year where we’ve gotten ourselves in good positions going into the third and we maybe take our foot off the gas — not a lot, but just a little bit,” said Oshie, who also had two assists.
+“We didn’t really stay on the attack, so that’s definitely something that we’ve got to address going forward.”

 Keith Kinkaid made 17 saves for the Rangers, who have lost back-to-back one-goal games after a three-game winning streak.